International Registry of Intra-arterial and Endosaccular Flow Diverters (IRF)

 - Primary Outcome Measures

-Clinical Outcomes on Discharge Upon study discharge, up to 4 weeks Clinical outcomes at discharge will be assessed using the modified Rankin Scale (mRS) for neurologic disability.
+Clinical Outcomes at Discharge Upon study discharge, up to 4 weeks Clinical outcomes at discharge will be assessed using the modified Rankin Scale (mRS) for neurologic disability.
 The mRS is a 6-point disability scale with possible scores ranging from 0-5. mRS measures the degree of disability or dependence in the daily activities of people who have suffered a stroke or other causes of neurological disability.
 Higher scores are generally associated with less favorable outcomes.
 For this study patients with an mRS score of 0-2 will be determined to have had a "favorable" outcome to the procedure and patients with an mRS score of 3-5 will have been determined to have had an "unfavorable" outcome.

-Immediate Angiographic Outcomes on Discharge Upon study discharge, up to 4 weeks The O'Kelly-Marotta (OKM) grading scale will be used to assess the degree of angiographic filling and in the setting of intracranial aneurysms which were treated by endovascular flow diversion.
+Immediate Angiographic Outcomes at Discharge - O'Kelly-Marotta (OKM) grading scale Upon study discharge, up to 4 weeks Immediate Angiographic Outcomes at Discharge will be evaluated using the OKM grading scale.
+The OKM scale will be used to assess the degree of angiographic filling and in the setting of intracranial aneurysms which were treated by endovascular flow diversion.
 It is used to predict aneurysm closure over time.
 Patient outcomes will be stratified based on the following scale scores: Grade A: Total filling (\>95% of aneurysm remained); Grade B: Subtotal filling (5-95% of aneurysm remained); Grade C: Entry remnant (\<5% aneurysm remained); and Grade D: No filling (0% aneurysm remained).
 As such, the less aneurysm remnant the more favorable the angiographic outcome.
+The number/percentage of cases of each OKM Grade will be summarized.

-Angiographic Outcomes at Follow-up Up to 24 months post procedure The O'Kelly-Marotta (OKM) grading scale will be used to assess the degree of angiographic filling and in the setting of intracranial aneurysms which were treated by endovascular flow diversion.
+Angiographic Outcomes at last available Follow-up - O'Kelly-Marotta (OKM) grading scale Up to 24 months post procedure Immediate Angiographic Outcomes at Discharge will be evaluated using the OKM grading scale.
+The OKM scale will be used to assess the degree of angiographic filling and in the setting of intracranial aneurysms which were treated by endovascular flow diversion.
 It is used to predict aneurysm closure over time.
 Patient outcomes will be stratified based on the following scale scores: Grade A: Total filling (\>95% of aneurysm remained); Grade B: Subtotal filling (5-95% of aneurysm remained); Grade C: Entry remnant (\<5% aneurysm remained); and Grade D: No filling (0% aneurysm remained).
 As such, the less aneurysm remnant the more favorable the angiographic outcome.
+The number/percentage of cases of each OKM Grade will be summarized.

 - Secondary Outcome Measures